naturalis/wgs2ncbi/README.md

 file with the features, we need to do the following:

 1. use the GenBank web form to create the submission template
-2. explode the GFF3 file into smaller ones, one for each scaffold
+2. explode the GFF3 file into smaller ones, one for each scaffold: `wgs2ncbi prepare`
-3. split the FASTA file into scaffolds and feature tables
+3. split the FASTA file into scaffolds and feature tables: `wgs2ncbi process`
-4. run tbl2asn on the folder with the intermediate files
+4. run tbl2asn on the folder with the intermediate files: `wgs2ncbi convert`
 5. verify output from tbl2asn
-6. upload .sqn files
+6. upload .sqn files: `wgs2ncbi compress`

 Here now follow more details about each of these steps: